 Please download the SAML metadata file and apply it on your Identity Provider.
-Download SAML M tadata Please download the HTTPS certificate and apply it on all of your Client machines and proxies.
-Download HTTPS C ertificate Once the SAML config run the Single Sign-O Server. uration has been applied on your Identity Provider and Clien n Testing Utility below to verify the Identity Providers configu t machines, you may download an ration on your Interaction Center Download Single Si n-On Testing Utility (for Windows)
+Download SAML N letadata Please download the HTTPS certificate and apply it on all of your Client machines and proxies .
+Download HTTPS ( ertificate guration has been applied on your Identity Provider and Client machines, you may download a On Testing Utility below to verify the Identity Providers configuration on your Interaction Center Download Single S ign-On Testing Utility (for Windows)

 - 10. Select the Download SAML Metadata button and apply the downloaded file on your identity provider.
 If you are using a third-party identity provider, provide this file to the provider. - 11.
-Select the Download HTTPS Certificate button and apply it to all computers with CIC clients or proxies using one of the procedures in Import the HTTPS certificate of the CIC server onto workstations hosting CIC client applications. - Optionally, after you apply the SAML Metadata to your identity provider, you can download and run the Single Sign-On Testing Utility on Windows-based computers by selecting the Download Single Sign-On Testing Utility (for Windows) button.
+Select the Download HTTPS Certificate button and apply it to all computers with CIC clients or proxies using one of the procedures in Import the HTTPS certificate of the CIC server onto workstations hosting CIC client applications. - 12.
+Optionally, after you apply the SAML Metadata to your identity provider, you can download and run the Single Sign-On Testing Utility on Windows-based computers by selecting the Download Single Sign-On Testing Utility (for Windows) button.
 For more information about Single Sign-On Testing Utility (for Windows), see Test Single Sign-On for the identity provider.